Wednesday, 11 January 2017

 Symptoms

-• Severe Pain: In the side and back, below the ribs.
+• Severe Pain: Sharp, debilitating pain in the side and back, just below the ribs.

-• Radiating Pain: Spreading to the lower abdomen and groin.
+• Radiating Pain: Pain that spreads to the lower abdomen and groin area.

-• Fluctuating Pain: Comes in waves and changes in intensity.
+• Fluctuating Pain: Pain that comes in intense waves and fluctuates in severity.

-• Pain so severe you can't sit still.
+• Pain so severe that you physically cannot sit still or find a comfortable position.

-• Pain accompanied by fever and chills (sign of infection).
+• Pain accompanied by a fever and chills (a strong sign of a dangerous kidney infection).

 Types & Causes